 - Dr. Hsin-Ling Liang, a nano-technology expert currently developing smart materials for the Internet of Things

-- Bang Ming Yong, a PHD candidate in Virtual Reality at the University’s Institute for Manufacturing
+- Dr. Bang Ming Yong, a researcher in Virtual Reality at the University’s Institute for Manufacturing

 - Gerald Mako, a Cambridge PhD candidate in Development Studies

-- Akshyeta Suryanarayan, an archaeologist from New Delhi, India, currently completing her PhD at Cambridge
+- Dr. Akshyeta Suryanarayan, an Cambridge-educated archaeologist from New Delhi, India

 Cambridge Undergraduates and Graduates support our summer school students throughout their stay, giving them valuable knowledge about the subjects they are currently studying at Cambridge.
 Not only are the student mentors academically accomplished, they are also enormously talented in music, art, sport, drama and debate.